-The unique South American Leaffish is a very interesting fish for the classroom or for the collector with many aquariums that wants a conversation piece.
-It is, however, a challenging pet to own—and it can be expensive as well.
-If you commit to owning one of these remarkable and rare fish, understand the commitment you are making and fully embrace the challenge of a truly unusual fish.
+The unique South American Leaffish, or Amazon Leaffish, is a very interesting fish for the classroom or for the many aquarium keepers who wants a conversation piece.
+The South American Leaffish gets its name because it looks remarkably like an actual dead tree leaf.
+It is, however, a challenging freshwater fish to own, and it can be expensive as well.
+If you commit to owning one of these remarkable and rare ambush predators, you will need to fully embrace the challenge of a truly unusual fish.

 |Care||Moderate to difficult|